ZahidP/poke-fight/README.md

    - After this each player takes turns.
 A move is selected at random from each Pokemon's arsenal of moves.
    - That move is executed against the opponent, taking into account its accuracy and power.
    - If the recently attacked player still has HP above 0, it is then their turn to attack.

+ ### Updating Name to ID List

+ Since even these requests tend to get throttled we can do them in chunks and update the previous cache.

+Note: There is an issue with how the JSON is formed so we manually copy some of this data for now.
+ `curl -sb -H "Accept: application/json" localhost:3000/pokemonIds/begin/55/end/85 > nameToID.json`